-It is thought that this, in the Gita, Shankara’s commentary refers to ‘posts,’ the dolls like ‘carved posts’ mounted on a platform.
-It is thought that these were dolls, painted and decorated to look like various characters in a drama; and that they were on rods, and underneath there was a great wheel which revolved; and the wheel had small projections which would push certain rods, so that a particular character would turn.
+It is thought that, here in the Gita, Shankara’s commentary refers to ‘posts’ – the dolls are like carved posts mounted on a platform.
+It is thought that these were dolls, painted and decorated to look like various characters in a drama, and that they were on rods.
+Underneath there was a great wheel which revolved and the wheel had small projections which would push certain rods, so that a particular character would turn.
 The narrator would narrate the story and when Ravana came in and drew his sword and lifted it, Sita would turn away from him and reject him – and the narrator would explain that.

 © Trevor Leggett